mattwynne/robot_tournament/games/maze/README.markdown

 # Rules

-* The size and format of the board cannot be assumed to be fixed and could change each game.
+* The size and layout of the maze cannot be assumed to be fixed and could change each game (but will not change during a single game).
-* The Minotaur will move one square each turn.
+* The Minotaur will move one square each turn in a random direction.
 * If you make a move into a wall, or don't respond with N, S, E or W, you forfeit the game.
 * If you move onto the Minotaur, or it moves onto you, you forfeit.
 * If you move onto the F square first, you win.
 If you both move onto the F square in the same turn, then the game is a draw.